 Conducting Transparent Evaluations

-As your year (Fall/Spring) or weeks (Summer) of PMM draws toward and end, interns participate in a process of evaluation within their ministerial contexts.
+As your year (Fall/Spring) or weeks (Summer) of PMM draws toward and end, interns participate in a process of evaluation within their ministry contexts.
 The evaluative method is primarily one of reflection and conversation between the intern and the learning partners.
 Interns, then, report back to the colloquy concerning the content of these evaluations and to further reflect on them.
-The faculty colloquy leader then turns all evaluation forms in to the PMM office along with his or her own evaluation of the intern.
+The faculty colloquy leader then turns all evaluation forms in to the PMM office along with the colloquy leader evaluation of the intern.
 The primary purpose of evaluation is to facilitate the intern's own learning in context, and the following method of evaluation is designed to empower the intern in this process of learning and formation for ministry.
 The steps provided give more detail of expectations and access to the needed documents.

 Step 1.
-The respective PMM evaluations forms may be found on web-page: Handbook & Forms on the forms page under "PMM Evaluation Forms."
+The respective PMM evaluations forms may be found on web-page: Handbook & Forms under "PMM Evaluation Forms."

-Clergy and Lay learning partners each complete an evaluation separately using the form: Learning Partner Evaluation for lay partner and clergy partner.
+Clergy/Mentoring and Lay/Site learning partners each complete an evaluation separately using the form: Learning Partner Evaluation for lay partner and clergy partner.
 Use extra pages as needed.

 Seminarians complete the evaluation form: Seminarian Self-evaluation.

 Step 2.
 After separately completing the end-of-year evaluation forms, the learning partners and ministry intern should meet together in order to read and discuss each others' written evaluations.
 Both points of similarity and difference can provide fruitful areas for conversation together.
 A worksheet is provided to help record intern insights.

-Seminarians should use the worksheet: Worksheet for Seminarian Discussions of Evaluations to record thoughts from this evaluation review meeting.
+Seminarians should use the worksheet: Worksheet for Seminarian Discussions of Evaluations to record thoughts from this evaluation review meeting and include it when submitting evaluations on Blackboard.

 Step 3.
-Interns are responsible, then, for submitting the entire packet of evaluation forms to the colloquy leaders during their last colloquy meeting in the spring semester (Fall/Spring PMM) or the mandatory face-to-face session (Summer PMM).
+Interns are responsible, then, for submitting the entire packet of evaluation forms to the colloquy leaders on blackboard in the spring semester (Fall/Spring PMM) or the mandatory in-person session (Summer PMM).
 This packet should include these forms in the following order:

 (1) The Seminarian Self-Evaluation Form